thibaut-evrard/dog-race/README.md

 A simple recing game made in P5.js

 ## Objectives
 The aim of this project is to create a lightweight racing game with a simple level editor.
-Why not adding some blockly language to turn it into a code learning tool for kids?
+Why not adding some blockly language to turn it into a code learning tool for kids? <br>
-The second aim of this project is to make the game lo-fi enough to run at 30fps on my 10 years old computer!
+The second aim of this project is to make the game lo-fi enough to run at 30fps on my 10 years old computer! <br>
 The third aim of this project is to learn a bunch of stuff and have fun!

 ## Requirements